Stuart Woods

-Stuart Woods (born Stuart Chevalier Lee, January 9, 1938 – July 22, 2022) was an American novelist, known best for his first novel Chiefs and his series of novels featuring the Stone Barrington character.
+Stuart Woods (born Stuart Chevalier Lee; January 9, 1938 – July 22, 2022) was an American novelist, known best for his first novel Chiefs and his series of novels featuring protagonist Stone Barrington.

+Woods was a Georgia native, entered the advertising business after college graduation and lived in England and Ireland for almost a decade.
+He became an accomplished and competitive sailor.
+His interest in this pastime and his need for financing it provided the incentive to write for publication.

+Woods’ initial literary efforts focused on sailing and expanded to include reviews of numerous British restaurants, inns and hotels.
+His seminal work Chiefs, inspired by his grandfather, a police chief, was adapted for television.
+Woods’ prolific Barrington series features the detective-lawyer, aided by a recurring cast of supporting characters, who handles lucrative cases which his law firm otherwise would rather not be associated with.

+Woods broadened his pastimes to include piloting and yachting, and maintained residences in several states.

 Early life

 Stuart Woods was born in Manchester, Georgia, and graduated in 1959 from the University of Georgia, with a Bachelor of Arts in sociology.
 After graduation, he enrolled in the Air National Guard, spending two months in basic training before moving to New York City, where he began a career in the advertising industry.
 Towards the end of the 1960s, Woods emigrated to England and lived in Knightsbridge, London while continuing to work in advertising.
 After three years in London, Woods decided to write a novel, based on an old family story that had been told to him when he was a child, and moved to Ireland.
 He moved into a converted barn on the grounds of Lough Cutra Castle near Gort, County Galway, and lived a near-solitary existence, except for spending two days a week in Dublin writing television commercials and print advertisements.